Analgesics

 In Vitro and mouse study showing that vitamin C inhibits SARS-CoV-2.
 Vitamin C lowered ACE2 protein levels in a dose-dependent manner at a concentration of 1-10mM in both cell and humanized ACE2 mouse models.

+Vitamin C has been identified by the European Food Safety Authority (EFSA) as having sufficient evidence for a causal relationship between intake and optimal immune system function12-14.
 Vitamin C plays a key role in the immune system, supporting the production and function of leukocytes, or white blood cells, which defend against infection and disease, including the production of lymphocytes, which make antibodies, and enhancing phagocytosis, the process by which immune system cells ingest and destroy viruses and infected cells.
 Vitamin C is an antioxidant, protecting cells from damage caused by free radicals.
-Preclinical research shows that vitamin C inhibits SARS-CoV-2 3CLpro Malla, Đukić, reduces ACE2 levels in a dose-dependent manner, and inhibits SARS-CoV-2 infection Zuo.
-Intracellular levels of vitamin C decline during COVID-19 hospitalization Boerenkamp, suggesting ongoing utilization and depletion of vitamin C. Threonic acid, a metabolite of vitamin C, is lower in mild and severe cases Albóniga, consistent with increased need for and metabolization of vitamin C with moderate infection, but more limited ability to produce threonic acid in severe infection due to depletion or existing lower levels of vitamin C. Symptomatic COVID-19 is associated with a lower frequency of natural killer (NK) cells Graydon, and vitamin C has been shown to improve NK cell numbers and functioning Vojdani.
+Vitamin C inhibits SARS-CoV-2 3CLpro5,8 and inhibits SARS-CoV-2 infection by reducing ACE2 levels in a dose-dependent manner9.
+Intracellular levels of vitamin C decline during COVID-19 hospitalization suggesting ongoing utilization and depletion of vitamin C15.
+Threonic acid, a metabolite of vitamin C, is lower in mild and severe cases, consistent with increased need for and metabolization of vitamin C with moderate infection, but more limited ability to produce threonic acid in severe infection due to depletion or existing lower levels of vitamin C16.
+Symptomatic COVID-19 is associated with a lower frequency of natural killer (NK) cells, and vitamin C has been shown to improve NK cell numbers and functioning17,18.

 This PaperVitamin CAll